 You can also enhance your competitor monitoring by setting up alerts and notifications based on specific triggers, such as product launches, pricing changes, or leadership movements.
 Bonus tip: Subscribe to their newsletters and follow their page on all the social channels these new competitors keep updated.

 With a robust Market Competitive Intelligence (MCI) tool, you can efficiently gather insights on hundreds of potential competitors.
 This way, you’re well-informed about them even before they start showing up in your sales team’s competitive bids.
-This approach isn’t just smart; it’s essential for staying one step ahead in a fast-paced market.
+This approach is essential for staying one step ahead in a fast-paced market.

-Tracking new competitors is easy in Contify because it tracks over 500k+ sources by default.
+Tracking new competitors is easy in Contify because it tracks 1mn+ sources by default.
 This is in addition to custom sources required for deep monitoring of your specific competitors.

 We have not included an exhaustive list of all Contify features and capabilities to keep this blog concise and focused.
 If interested, you can review Contify’s full suite of capabilities in this interactive demo.